 Memorable Manitobans: Walter Burman (1880-1948)

-On 16 July 1918, he married Elizabeth M. W. Morrison.
-They had three children: Walter John “Buzz” Burman (1922-1938), Allan Geoffrey Burman (1927-2009), and Elizabeth Joan Burman.
+On 16 July 1918, he married Elizabeth Margaret Webster Morrison (c1885-1977) at Winnipeg and they had three children: Walter John “Buzz” Burman (1922-1938), Allan Geoffrey Burman (1927-2009), and Elizabeth Joan Burman (wife of ?
+Sumner).
 He was a member of the Canadian Club of Winnipeg and Secretary of the St. John’s Alumni Association.
 One of the founders of rugby football in Manitoba, he served as President of the Manitoba Football Union and was one of the organizers of the Manitoba Schools Rugby League.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.